MichaelGalo/MichaelGalo/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Full+Stack+Developer;Data+Engineer;Always+Learning+New+Things)](https://git.io/typing-svg)

 ## Hey there, I'm Michael 👋

-I'm a full-stack web & data engineer entering the tech industry from the side-door.
+I'm a data-focused software engineer with a full-stack foundation — passionate about building systems that turn raw data into real-world insight.

-> "If you don't like the road you're walking, start paving another one!"
+> “If you don’t like the road you’re walking, start paving another one.”
->
+> *– Dolly Parton*

-> *- Dolly Parton*
+After a first career in marketing and communications for mission-driven organizations, I realized I was craving deeper technical challenges and the satisfaction of building things from the ground up.
+That curiosity led me to code — and I haven’t looked back.

-Transitioning from a first career in marketing & communications primarily for non-profits & B-Corp brands, I hadn't quite found the analytical challenge I was craving in my career.
-Combine this with a lego-filled childhood and the university path never walked named **computer science**, I decided to take Dolly's advice and pave my own path into: **software engineering**.
+I love engineering solutions that blend logic and creativity.
+Whether it’s designing data pipelines, architecting databases, or building full web apps, I enjoy solving problems that require both structure and imagination.

-After learning to solve some real-life headaches with code, I discovered an intoxicating recipe of logic, creativity, humbling debugging and deep fulfillment in the projects I was working on.
-After that, I knew I wasn't going back.
-This is the most fun I've had with my work in years and my brain was beings stretched more than ever.
-I can't wait to see how many more surprises software development has in store for me and how I can continue to turn novel ideas into apps that make an impact, solve problems, and make people smile.
+With a growing toolkit across many programming languages, cloud services, and modern web frameworks, I'm excited by work that makes data accessible, automates the boring stuff, and delivers meaningful impact.
+In short, I’m all about building systems that help others do what they do best.

 ## Languages and Tools: